agrbhuvnesh/AzSHCI-Automation/README.md

 # AzSHCI-Automation
-This repository will have automation scripts to configuration, compliance and governance of Azure Stack HCI Resources at-scale.
+This repository will have automation scripts that help implement configuration, compliance and governance of Azure Stack HCI Resources at-scale.